SEO

 Domain Age: A website’s domain age refers to when a website has been registered.
 Search engines typically prioritise older sites in comparison with newly registered websites.

 Domain Trust (DT): Domain trust is a term used to identify how trusty-worthy search engines deem your website.
 Various factors are taken into consideration when determining a website’s DT.
-They include domain age, a website’s incoming link diversity, the percentage of high-quality links compared to low quality and the structure of internal linking.
+They include domain age, a website’s incoming link diversity, the percentage of high-quality links compared to low quality, and internal linking structure.
 Moz’s famous MozTrust is a great metric for determining domain trust.

 Duplicate Content: Duplicate content refers to content that has been copied or matches content from another website.
 Search engines view duplicate content as untrustworthy and, in return, will most likely contribute to the page ranking poorly within the search engine result pages.